CILAB-ArtGraph/ai-art-tutorial/README.md

 This is the primary repository for our tutorial, "Exploring New Frontiers at the Intersection of AI and Art" ([website](https://sites.google.com/view/aiarttutorial)), within the IFIP International Conference on Entertainment Computing ([ICEC 2023](https://icec23.cs.unibo.it/)), in Bologna, Italy.

 This repository contains code and notebooks concerning the following research topics:
-* **Artwork Attribute Recognition**: a deep learning model developed by us able to predict artwork attributes:
+* **Artwork attribute recognition**: a deep learning model developed by us able to predict artwork attributes:
   * Tutorial <a target="_blank" href="https://colab.research.google.com/github/gvessio/ai-art-tutorial/blob/main/attribute_recognition/tutorial_prediction.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>
 * **Artwork captioning**: a deep learning model developed by us able to output a textual description for a given artwork:
   * Tutorial <a target="_blank" href="https://colab.research.google.com/github/CILAB-ArtGraph/ai-art-tutorial/blob/main/captioning/vlp_fine_tuning.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>